qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 (S1) is  the  size  of  a row (S2) times the number of rows in a plane.
 The address of A[i, j, k] is then
 ```

-L3

-L1

-L2

-j

-k

-Address of A

-i

 ![Figure 8.10 Virtual location of...](images/page_405_vector_247.png)
 *Figure 8.10  Virtual location of an array with nonzero lower bounds.
 By computing the  constant portions of an array index at compile time, we effectively index into an array whose  starting address is offset in memory, but whose lower bounds are all zero.*